 Afterglow mocktail (non-alcoholic cocktail) looks like a tropical sunset and is beautiful to behold.
 It has the right combination of sweet and zesty.

 For such a simple drink, the layers of flavour are quite unexpected.
 This, you will notice, especially if you use natural fruits.
-A drink to show off with, because nobody will guess how easy and cheap it is.
+A drink to show off with because nobody will guess how easy and cheap it is to make it.

 1 cup orange juice 1 cup pineapple juice 4 tablespoons grenadine syrup, Ribena or zobo syrup Ice cubes